The Lowry: Gallery

 The Artworks Creativity Gallery, designed and implemented by architects Reich-Petch (responsible for developing the National Museum of Natural History in Washington D.C.), uses multimedia to encourage visitor participation and interaction with exhibits to transform gallery space.

 Between October 2011 and January 2012 the gallery hosted an exhibition of about 100 works by Lowry's teacher, Pierre Adolphe Valette, including paintings of Manchester from Manchester Art Gallery and loans from private owners.

+The gallery organises exhibitions on children's literature in summer, including Julia Donaldson, Axel Scheffler, and Quentin Blake.

+In 2025, Lowry produced a 360-degree digital installation of Going to the Match in the gallery.

 An Archive Room houses material related to the artist including books, catalogues of his exhibitions and auctions, press cuttings, tapes of interviews with Lowry and others, photographs and ephemera.
 The archive is open by appointment.